 Figure 7 - PRS implementation of circuit performing optimal excitation of external sensor.

 |0||ADC||ADC conversion done|

 |3||PRS_CH1||PRS_CH2||Y||!(CH2 II CH3)|

 |4||PRS_CH3||PRS_CH5||CH4 && CH5

-Using the ADC autonomously running in EM2, with PRS for optimal excitation of the thermistor, as we have shown here, shows a fourth way of implementing monitoring of an external sensor.
-To monitor it autonomously, the ADC was set to test whether the thermistor value was within a certain window, and only notify the CPU if the value happened to be outside.
+Using the ADC autonomously running in EM2, with PRS for optimal excitation of the thermistor, as shown here, shows a fourth way of implementing monitoring of an external sensor.
+To monitor it autonomously, the ADC was set to test whether the thermistor value was within a certain window and only notify the CPU if the value happened to be outside.

-The results are on par with the results using LESENSE in the previous section, but compared to LESENSE, which uses a comparator for detection, this example employs a full 12-bit ADC, and thus higher monitoring accuracy.
-Current consumption results are shown below, and Figure 8 shows the 128 Hz scenario in detail.
+The results are on par with the results using LESENSE in the previous section, but compared to LESENSE, which uses a comparator for detection, this example employs a full 12-bit ADC, and therefore a higher monitoring accuracy.
+Current consumption results are shown below and Figure 8 shows the 128 Hz scenario in detail.

 a.
 Pearl Gecko, sampling ADC in EM2 @ 1 Hz: 2.22 µA

 b.
 Pearl Gecko, sampling ADC in EM2 @ 16 Hz: 2.30 µA